Gunther: Þiðrekssaga

 After some time conflict erupts between Brunhild and Grimhild over their respective statuses at court.
 The quarrel causes Grimhild to reveal to Brunhild that Sigurd took her virginity, not Gunnar.
 When Gunnar hears of this, he and Högni decide to kill Sigurd.
 Högni then kills Sigurd on a hunt, and Gunnar and he place the corpse in Grimhild's bed.
 Later, Grimhild is married to Atli (Attila), and she invites her brothers to visit her and her new husband's court at Susat (Soest).
 She intends to kill them, while Atli desires the hoard they had taken from Sigurd.
 Gunnar agrees to come despite Högni's warnings.
-As in the Nibeungenlied, Gunnar plays a secondary role to Högni in the action at Atli's court.
+As in the Nibelungenlied, Gunnar plays a secondary role to Högni in the action at Atli's court.
 Once fighting breaks out at the Hunnish court, Gunnar is taken captive.
 Grimhild tells Atli to throw him into a tower full of snakes, where he dies.

 The author of the saga has made a number of changes to create a more or less coherent story out of the many oral and possibly written sources that he used to create the saga.
 The author mentions alternative Scandinavian versions of many of these same tales, and appears to have changed some details to match the stories known by his Scandinavian audience.
 The saga's version of the downfall of the Burgundians represents a unique mix of elements known from the Norse and continental traditions.
 Some elements that are closer to the Norse version may reflect genuine Low German traditions: a "snake tower" (Schlangenturm) is attested as having existed in Soest until the end of the eighteenth century.